Limit-sest/multi-tool/README.md

 It is a minimalist gadget/device, with functions between watch and a phone.
 The content will be displayed on a 1.32 inch 128x96 monochrome oled display, and the brain will be Seeed XIAO nRF52840.
 I want for it to have a retro feel, so most of the UI will be text-based.

 ## Why?
-When i went on a trip to nature, i found a phone to be too much power-hungry.
-But i also wanted something more than a watch, something that will have distance tracking, compass and other useful things for being and navigating in nature.
+When I went on a trip to nature, I found a phone to be too much power-hungry.
+But I also wanted something more than a watch, something that will have distance tracking, compass and other useful things for being and navigating in nature.
 Maybe even throw some simple games like pong in there for fun in the train.
 And the ideas and desire for this thing just kept rolling and growing.

 ## The features
-*Since i don't have the hardware parts yet, I'm not able to write code for all the features that are promised, because having the display and sensors is very important for testing.*
+*Since I don't have the hardware parts yet, I'm not able to write code for all the features that are promised, because having the display and sensors is very important for testing.*
 ### The main screen
 This is where most of the useful info will be located.
 It will have:
 - **A clock**, either in 24h or 12h format, with seconds